Simon Cadell: Personal life

 In 1986 Cadell married actress Rebecca Croft, the daughter of Dad's Army and Hi-de-Hi! co-creator David Croft.
 The couple had two sons.

-Death
+In the 1980s he was a supporter of the Social Democratic Party.

+Health problems and death

 In January 1993 Cadell, a heavy smoker of up to 80 cigarettes a day, suffered a near-fatal heart attack after giving a recital with Joanna Lumley at the Queen Elizabeth Hall, in London.
 He returned to the stage four months after undergoing triple heart bypass surgery, but was diagnosed with lymphoma in September 1993, while being treated for pneumonia.

 Cadell died in London on 6 March 1996, at the age of 45.
-He is buried with his father in the Cadell family grave in Dean Cemetery in western Edinburgh.
-The grave lies on the southern wall.

-Three months after Cadell's death, his best friend Jeremy Sinden, who was five weeks older than he was, also died of cancer.
-For more than 30 years, Simon Cadell's father, John, had been the theatrical agent of Jeremy Sinden's father, Donald Sinden.
+He is buried in All Saints churchyard at Honington in Suffolk where the Croft family had their home.